Designing for adult learners to support young children’s brain development

 The primary objectives of AlegreMENTE are to:

-2. Emphasize how early childhood experiences shape the foundation of the brain’s long-term structure and function.
+- Emphasize how early childhood experiences are foundational for the brain’s long-term structure and function.

-3. Offer practical strategies and tools for caregivers that reinforce and build on what they already know and do to support healthy brain development for young children in any setting.
+- Offer practical strategies for caregivers that build on what they already know and do to support healthy brain development for young children.

 Advisors